Yasmin Levy: Biography

+Levy’s parents emigrated from Turkey, and her music is rooted in the Judeo-Spanish traditions of Spain, performed in the Ladino language.

-Her father, Yitzhak Isaac Levy (1919–1977), was a composer and hazzan (cantor), as well as a pioneer researcher into the history of the Ladino music and culture of Spanish Jewry and its diaspora, being the editor of the Ladino language magazine Aki Yerushalayim.
+Her father Yitzhak Levy (1919–1977), was a composer and hazzan (cantor), as well as a pioneer researcher into the history of the Ladino music and culture of Spanish Jewry and its diaspora, being the editor of the Ladino language magazine Aki Yerushalayim.
 He died when Levy was just one year old, but she names him as one of her greatest musical influences.

+She is a mother of two children: Michael Amir and Manuela Amir.

 Career

-With her distinctive and emotive style, Levy has brought a new interpretation to the medieval Judeo-Spanish (Ladino) song by incorporating more "modern" sounds of Andalusian flamenco and traditional Turkish music as well as combining instruments like the darbuka, oud, violin, cello, and piano.
+With her distinctive and emotive style, Levy has brought a new interpretation to the medieval Judeo-Spanish song by incorporating more "modern" sounds of Andalusian flamenco and traditional Turkish music, as well as combining instruments like the darbuka, oud, violin, cello, and piano.